NishtaSapra21/UFOs/README.md

 ![calendar](https://user-images.githubusercontent.com/107717882/187779779-453eb25f-e48e-4e87-9f9a-7151cca7865d.png)

   2. User has to erase filter each time to get back original data; there should be a __“CLEAR”__ button to clear all filters.
+We can achieve same with __reset               button__ and using  __addEventListener()__ in Javascript using function to get back original table.

   3. It would be easy for user if city, state , country and shapes provide options to select.